docsforadobe/premiere-scripting-guide/4 - ProjectItem object/projectItem.rst

 **Parameters**

-New label color; see projectItem.getColorLabel_.
+New label color; see :ref:`projectItem.getColorLabel`.

 **Returns**